gkellogg/gkellogg.github.io/_posts/2012-03-30-browserid-versus-ddos.md

 information with SSL certificates (it was previously known as FOAF+SSL).

-Basically, it&#8217;s a mechanism to allow users to use a _profile page_ as
+Basically, It's a mechanism to allow users to use a _profile page_ as

 their identity.
 This could come off of their blog, Facebook, Twitter or